cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 \
 // Standard Deviaiton Calculation
-// large standard deviation = inconsistent performance I have also calculated the standard deviation (s.d., denoted by $s^2$) for samples with $ s^2 = Sigma(x_i - overline(x))^2/(n-1)) $ of both execution and found the mean for them.
+// large standard deviation = inconsistent performance I have also calculated the standard deviation (s.d., denoted by $s^2$) for samples with $ s^2 = Sigma(x_i - overline(x))^2/(n-1) $ of both execution and found the mean for them.
 This tells us how far each data point is from the mean run time.
 Notice that the standard deviation for run time on the high performance computer is \u{223C}4.4\u{00D7} that of the medium performance.
 This means that the performance will be more inconsistent on lower spec computers.
 Hence, \
 \
 Interestingly, when I set the number of web workers to something extreme like 200 (this result is not included in any of the calculations for mean results), the runtime becomes unstable because I am massively oversubscribing the CPU.
 Each worker runs in its own thread, so having far more workers than CPU threads forces the system to constantly switch between them (called context switching).
 This burns up CPU time just managing threads instead of actually mining.
 On top of that, memory usage spikes and the browser or Bun runtime struggles to coordinate all those workers, causing delays, crashes, or inconsistent runtimes.
 Therefore I will have to find the optimal number of threads for the user not to oversubscribe their CPU or use up all their threads, so that other software cannot be run at the same time.\
-#figure(image("image.png", width:120%),caption:[pow test results plotted on desmos])
+#figure(image("images/desmos.png", width:120%),caption:[pow test results plotted on desmos])
-On this diagram, the green dots represents the performance for the high performance computer while the blue dots represents the performance for the medium performance computer. \
+On this diagram, the x-axis represents the number of cores being used to run the simulation and the y-axis is the tested runtime.
+The green dots represents the performance for the high performance computer while the blue dots represents the performance for the medium performance computer.
+After trying every types of regression line on Desmos, I have found out that the power regression fits the best, with a coefficient of determination $r^2$ of 0.987 and 0.9837 on the high and medium performance computer respectively.
+This means that   \
 \
 // To optimise the algorithm, ...
 Using around 80% of the stakeholder's CPU threads for Web Workers gives the best performance because it keeps most system stable while still using most of the cores for mining.
 If you max out all threads, the OS and main thread have no room to handle background tasks, causing thread contention, lag, and even slower results.
 Leaving a few threads free ensures smoother communication and better overall throughput.